xanderjakeq/keyani/readme.md

 # keyani

-A simple tool to "animate" in realtime with using the keyboard.
+A simple tool to "animate" in realtime using the keyboard.

-The goal is to add a bit of personality on the screen for streamers who only type without cam/vioce.
+The goal is to add a bit of personality on the screen for streamers who only type without cam/voice.
 Also to learn rust ofc.

 ![demo](./etc/keyaniDemo.gif)